 Backlinks remain important for search engine optimization and are still one of the most important factors which play a decisive role in SERP rankings.

-Travel businesses also rely on SEO for a large chunk of their traffic and backlinks remain as important for travel businesses as they used to be earlier.
+Travel businesses rely on SEO for a large chunk of their traffic and backlinks remain as important for travel businesses as they used to be.

-Social media signals are nowadays playing an increasingly important role in travel SEO, but SERP rankings are still affected by number and quality of backlinks.
+Social media signals play an increasingly important role in travel SEO, but SERP rankings are still affected by number and quality of backlinks.

-High-quality backlinks have been integral to this strategy as no matter how good your content, you can’t get a high SERP rank for your keyword without several high-quality links linking to it.
+High-quality backlinks have been integral to SEO strategy as no matter how good your content, you can’t get a high SERP rank for your keyword without several high-quality links linking to it.

 After the Penguin update several websites saw their organic search traffic disappear overnight largely due to poor quality links.